 That’s a lot of window cleaning if you ask me.

-Both inside and outside, there are 242 sculptures, outside being mainly military figures, Hungarian and Transylvanian leaders.
+Both inside and outside, there are 242 sculptures, the outside being mainly military figures, and Hungarian and Transylvanian leaders.

-You can take a tour inside the parliament, the entrance is from the other side and join over a half a million tourists venturing through the halls every year.
+You can take a tour inside the parliament, the entrance is from the other side and joins over half a million tourists venturing through the halls every year.

 We decided to stick to the outdoors, and away from queues and enjoy the last afternoon in Budapest.